Statistical Assessment Service

 - James Q. Wilson, Professor of Political Science, UCLA

-Former members of the Advisory Board include:
+Other former members of the Advisory Board include:

 - Sallie L. Baliunas, Senior Scientist, George Marshall Institute and Harvard Smithsonian Center for Astrophysics